Health Incident Management System (HIMS)

 Q. What input do facilities have into the rollout of the new system?

 A. The department has convened an advisory board made up of large hospital networks, independent hospital facilities, Long Term Care facilities, EMS agencies, and county/municipal health department representatives.
 A list of advisory board members can be found below.
-If you or your organization have comments or feedback, please contact your discipline's representative or your Health Care Coalition chair, co-chair, or PHMC regional manager.
+If you or your organization have comments or feedback, please contact your discipline's representative or your Health Care Coalition chair, co-chair, or HCC Regional Readiness Coordinators.

 Q. Where can I get log-in credentials or training on the new system?